 Riu Tikida Beach has a prime spot on Agadir’s sandy beach.
-It’s also got one of the best pools in the neighbourhood.
+It’s also got two of the best pools in the neighbourhood.

 This place wins big points for its location.
 It’s on a sandy beach that stretches for 9 kilometres, and the hotel has its own stretch.
-And when you fancy venturing out, it’s just a 15-minute walk to Agadir’s shops and souk.
+And when you fancy venturing out, it’s just a 15-minute walk to Agadir’s shops.

 The huge pool is the star here, closely followed by the restaurant line-up, which includes a gourmet seafood place.
 Activity-wise, there’s a good mix of sports and classes, while evenings are all about live shows.